Category Archives: Fathers

 Photo Credit: Libquotes

 When a father dies he leaves a legacy.
 Yesterday, the three sons of our friend Mike Pineda, stood on the platform, at his funeral, and spoke beautifully about their hero of a dad.
-He had faithfully walked alongside of them all their lives.
-Teaching, mentoring, and modeling.
-One of the lessons their dad had taught them (by word and action) was to reject passivity.

 That stuck with me.
 What is it to resist, in fact, reject passivity?
 Where does the temptation to be passive come from?

 We can go all the way back to the first man who lived – Adam.
-When the Evil One tempted him and Eve to question the goodness of God, and even though Eve seems to take lead in sinning against God (Genesis 3:6), Adam was physically present, right there with her.
+When the Evil One tempted him and Eve to question the goodness of God, and even though Eve seemed to take lead in sinning against God (Genesis 3:6), Adam was physically present, right there with her.
 [This isn’t to cast greater judgment on Adam, or Eve, for that matter.
 It is a declarative statement of what can result from passivity.]

 Men have been living in Adam’s shadow ever since.
 Rather than being strong dads, men often just stand there.
 Rather than being loving husbands, men often just stand there.
 Why is it that so many men are so decisive, focused, and effective in areas of life that don’t really matter, but tentative, uninspiring, and passive in some of the areas that matter most?
 It’s as if passivity is in our DNA.
 And that if we don’t actively fight it, we’ll default to being passive.